1 injured in western North Dakota oil field explosion and fire

 One person was burned in an explosion and fire in the western North Dakota oil patch.

 The incident happened about 10:30 p.m.
-Friday at a site just north of Alexander along U.S. Highway 85 in McKenzie County, according to the Williston Fire Department.
-Initial reports were that several oil storage tanks had exploded, and one person was severely burned.
-The McKenzie County Sheriff's Office reported that the facility was a saltwater disposal site.
+Friday at a saltwater disposal site just north of Alexander along U.S. Highway 85 in McKenzie County, according to Williston Fire Department Assistant Chief Corey Johnson.
+Initial reports were that several tanks had exploded, and one person was severely burned.

 The Williston and Alexander fire departments responded for fire suppression and ambulance response.
 One person was treated at the scene for severe burn injuries and then sent by air medical transport to a regional trauma center.
 Authorities did not immediately identify the person or the medical facility.

-The sheriff's office said the victim was male, and categorized his injuries as "serious."
+The McKenzie County Sheriff's Office said the victim was male, and categorized his injuries as "serious."
 No other injuries were reported.

 People are also reading…